Discrete Latent Structure in Neural Networks: Quantization: Straight-Through Friendly Models

 \section{Quantization: Straight-Through Friendly Models}

-In certain applications, it may be possible to rearrange the architecture of a neural network so that the challenging discrete computation is in some sense ``close'' to linear, thereby making the STE a more sensible choice.
+In certain applications, it may be possible to rearrange the architecture of a neural network with discrete latent structure so that the discrete mapping is in some sense ``close'' to linear, thereby making the STE a better choice.
 While these approaches require specific model choices, these choices can contain beneficial inductive biases and perform well.